 The Boxed Gascard® provides users with access to the Gascard NG range of CO2 detection products in a convenient and robust desktop unit.

 Let us help with your Carbon Dioxide Measurement…

-If you are interested in any of our CO2 detectors or would like to find out more about possible carbon dioxide sensor applications, please do not hesitate to contact us – we look forward to hearing from you.
+If you are interested in any of our CO2 detectors or would like to find out more about possible carbon dioxide sensor applications for your carbon dioxide measurement, please do not hesitate to contact us – we look forward to hearing from you.